joelverhagen/joelverhagen.com/_posts/2022-05-30-azure-functions-on-vmss.md

 An alternative approach would be to use [Azure Image Builder](https://docs.microsoft.com/en-us/azure/virtual-machines/image-builder-overview) to bundle up a VM image with the Azure Functions host, app, and even configuration baked in.

+### Deployment and installation

+Since we're using a base Windows Server VM image, .NET 5+ is not guaranteed to be installed so we'll use [`dotnet-install.ps1`](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script).

+To ensure the Azure Functions host runs as a singleton and restarts when the VM instance reboots, we'll add a [Scheduled Task](https://docs.microsoft.com/en-us/windows/win32/taskschd/task-scheduler-start-page) to launch the app.

+This installation logic will be executed by a PowerShell script invoked by the [`CustomScriptExtension`](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows). `CustomScriptExtension` will ensure all of the needed files are delivered

+The scheduled task will invoke a PowerShell script that sets up the proper environment variables and launches `dotnet.exe`, pointing at the

 ### VMSS auto-scaling

 One of the great value propositions of Azure Functions Consumption plan is that auto-scaling based on load is handled for you.
 With this VMSS-based solution, we'll need to do auto-scaling ourselves to settle on a fixed number of instances.